 This chapter aims to provide readers with an introduction to some of the key points in the relationship between malignancy and thromboembolism.
 It begins with an overview of the historical context of this association and then outlines the accumulation of data supporting the broad clinical impact and incidence of hypercoagulability in this special population, an endeavor that requires estimating the incidence of VTE in individuals with cancer as well as the incidence of otherwise occult cancer in individuals with embolism.
 The next section attempts to clarify what is currently known about pathophysiology of hypercoagulability in cancer, including the risk conferred by certain tumor cell characteristics and the growing understanding of treatment-related risk.
 It summarizes the current recommendations on the prophylaxis of patients to prevent clots and the data underpinning the current standards for treatment in these patients.
 Finally, there will be a short review of the evidence that suggests a survival benefit of anticoagulation in patients with cancer, independent of a decrease in clot risk.

 The 19th century French internist, epidemiologist, and lecturer Armand Trousseau is widely credited with the clinical observation that hypercoaguability is often associated with both solid tumors and malignancies of the hematopoetic systems.
 Trousseau's conclusions were likely informed by the 1823 writings of Jean-Baptiste Bouillaud, a professor of the Hopital de la Charite, who years before had described three cancer patients with "caillot fibrineau," or fibrin clots induced by the cancer process.
 Indeed, the relationship may well have been known long before.
-One expert in ...
+One ...